yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 ^^^^^^^^^

 A LAMMPS data file contains a description of a system suitable for reading with the :doc:`read_data command <read_data>`.
-This is commonly used for setting up more complex and particularly molecular systems which can be difficult to achieve with the commands :doc:`create_box
-<create_box>` and :doc:`create_atoms <create_atoms>` alone.
-Also, data
-files can be used as a portable alternatives to a :doc:`binary restart file <restart>`.
+Data files are commonly used for setting up complex molecular systems that can be difficult to achieve with the commands :doc:`create_box <create_box>` and :doc:`create_atoms <create_atoms>` alone.
+Also, data files can be used as a portable alternatives to a :doc:`binary restart file <restart>`.
 A restart file can be converted into a data file from the :doc:`command line <Run_options>`.

-The file is generally structured into a header section at the very beginning of the file and multiple titled sections like "Atoms", Masses", "Pair Coeffs", and so on.
+Data files have a header section at the very beginning of the file and multiple titled sections such as "Atoms", Masses", "Pair Coeffs", and so on.
 Header keywords can only be used *before* the first title section.

 The data file **always** starts with a "title" line, which will be **ignored** by LAMMPS.
-Omitting the title line can lead to unexpected behavior as then a line of the header with an actual setting may be ignored.
-This is often a line with the "atoms" keyword, which results in LAMMPS assuming that there are no atoms in the data file and thus throwing an error on the contents of the "Atoms" section.
+Omitting the title line can lead to unexpected behavior because a line of the header with an actual setting may be ignored.
+In this case, the mistakenly ignored line often contains the "atoms" keyword, which results in LAMMPS assuming that there are no atoms in the data file and thus throwing an error on the contents of the "Atoms" section.
 The title line may contain some keywords that can be used by external programs to convey information about the system (included as comments), that is not required and not read by LAMMPS.

 The line following a section title is also **ignored**.
-Skipping it will lead to short reads and thus errors.
-The number of lines in titled sections depends on header keywords, like the number of atom types, the number of atoms, the number of bond types, or the number of bonds and so on.
+An error will occur if an empty line is not placed after a section title.
+The number of lines in titled sections depends on header keywords, like the number of atom types, the number of atoms, the number of bond types, the number of bonds, and so on.
 The data in those sections has to be complete.
 A special case are the "Pair Coeffs" and "PairIJ Coeffs" sections; the former is for force fields and pair styles that use mixing of non-bonded potential